Gavin-Persad/predictions/plan.md

 ## In Action
 - Lavery Cup: selection issues when players change picks (ensure single source of truth and no duplicate rows).
+- my predictions: Not showing unique bonuses to all players. (maybe only hosts see this)
+- View Awards: Show manager of the month table

 ## Pending
 - Auth: Forgot password flow.